 - 1. Centre for Regional Studies

 - 2. Centre for Folk Culture Studies

-- Centre for Study of Social Exclusion and Inclusive Policy
+- 3. Centre for Study of Social Exclusion and Inclusive Policy

 - 4. Centre for Study of Indian Diaspora

 - 5. Centre for Knowledge, Culture and Innovation Studies

 - 6. Centre for Human Rights

-- 7. Centre for Women's Studies
+- 7. Centre for Ambedkar Studies

-- 8. Centre for Ambedkar Studies
+- 8. Centre for Women's Studies

-The Departments of Anthropology and History have been recognized by the University Grants Commission for the Special Assistance Programme.
+All the Departments (Anthropology, History, Political Science and Sociology) have been recognized by the University Grants Commission for the Special Assistance Programme and the Department of Political Science as the Centre for Advanced Studies.